tigerwill90/fox/README.md

 BenchmarkGorillaMux_GithubAll                                562           2110880 ns/op          199683 B/op       1588 allocs/op
 BenchmarkPat_GithubAll                                       550           2117715 ns/op         1410624 B/op      22515 allocs/op
 ```

+## Contributions
+Fox's philosophy it to be a lightweight, high performance and easy to use http router.
+It purposely has a limited set of features and exposes a relatively low-level api.
+The intention behind these choices is that it may serve as a building block for more "batteries included" frameworks.
+Feature requests and PR along these lines are welcome.

 ## Acknowledgements
 - [npgall/concurrent-trees](https://github.com/npgall/concurrent-trees): Fox design is largely inspired from Niall Gallagher's Concurrent Trees design.